Symbolic image: bridge in Hanoi, Vietnam

 - a beneficiary developing country, which has requested support to tackle a specific development challenge;

-- a facilitating partner, which may help connect the other partners, and supports the partnership financially and/or with technical expertise.
+- and a facilitating partner, which may help connect the other partners and supports the partnership financially and/or with technical expertise.

 The Global Partnership Initiative on Effective Triangular Co-operation (GPI) applies the same definition.
-Pivotal and facilitating partners may be either industrialised or developing countries.
+Pivotal and facilitating partners may be either industrialised or developing countries or emerging economies.

 Win-win-win situation

-The roles in triangular cooperation are not set in stone; each of the partners involved may be the beneficiary, knowledge bearer or facilitator.
+The roles in triangular cooperation are not set in stone.
+Each of the partners involved may benefit, share knowledge and facilitate.

-The partners develop their roles dynamically in the course of their cooperation.
-In doing so, they generate added value compared to bilateral cooperation: all sides learn, share their experience and knowledge, and take on responsibility.
-Ideally, this will create a win-win-win situation.
+The three partners develop their roles and procedures dynamically in the course of their cooperation.
+In doing so, they generate added value compared to bilateral cooperation (External link): all sides learn, share their experience and knowledge, and take on responsibility.
+This enables all partners to use their full potential and create synergies – a win-win-win situation.

-Triangular cooperation has a proven impact at the project level, but also and above all at the partnership level.
-Jointly implementing a project offers ideal conditions for learning with regard to many practical questions concerning the coordination of development cooperation.
+Triangular cooperation has a proven impact – not only at the project level but also at the partnership level.
+Jointly implementing a project offers ideal conditions for learning, so that practical questions of implementation can be resolved and the coordination of development cooperation can be improved.

 Possible partners